tjmonsi/element-lite/README.md

 ## Known Issues

-1. Not yet tested for Production
+1. Not yet tested for Production #2
-2. Not yet tested using Webpack on older browsers
+2. Not yet tested using Webpack on older browsers #2
-3. No ability to do static get observers or something equivalent
+3. No ability to do static get observers or something equivalent #3
-4. Haven't tested a proper loop and if-then-else in
+4. Haven't tested a proper loop and if-then-else in #2
+5. Doesn't track changes on attribute level of an object property #1